👋It's Monday, and we're back

 MOO rules.
 But why did she blow up so quickly?

 Moo Deng is a gentle hippopotamus, only two months old, and the protagonist of any story you want to tell.
-She is you, she is me, she is everyone stuck in the muck we are all trying to cope with.
+She is you, she is me, she is all of us stuck in the muck we are trying to cope with.
 I think it’s worth remembering whenever something moves culture.
 The next time you want to create something that maintains power, consider: how can you help people express something about themselves that they don’t have the tools to express?

 What else are we reading